Contact-Platform/Contact/README.md

 - It **can be used as a Network or Internet Gateway** to send all received messages to another network, the Internet,  [Contact API] or another platform such as Twilio.

 ![Gateway Confirmation Screen](/Platform/images/gateway.png)

+- The Contact API is **designed to help _you_ understand what your users are saying.** The API receives messages and analyzes them for sentiment and emotional tone by using the IBM Cloud Tools.
+We store all the analysis data in a database and visualize it through charts, graphs and maps to help you make appropriate and informed decisions.

 - *Beacon and Geolocation Integration*.
 It allowing it to be used as a Beacon to locate people in other rescue situations.
 By using a powerful open-technology microcontroller (ESP32) you can extend the capacity of the device while maintaining low cost and performance.